interplaynetary/free-association/README.md

 ### How Resource Flows Are Determined

-**Priority-Based Allocation:**
+**Constrained Priority Allocation:**
-1. **Tier 1 - Mutual Recognition**: Entities with mutual recognition receive priority proportional to recognition strength and declared needs
+ 1. **Phase 1 - Provider Constraints**: Capacity is distributed according to provider priorities, bounded by declared needs and total capacity.
-2. **Tier 2 - Unilateral Recognition**: Remaining capacity flows to recognized entities (even without mutual recognition), enabling support for emerging partnerships
+ 2. **Phase 2 - Source Refinement**: Recipients refine their allocations to prefer sources they recognize, ensuring reciprocal stability.

 **Real-Time Adaptation:**
 - System recalculates allocations automatically when network state changes